bbartling/BrickModelSummarizer/README.md

 # BRICK Model to Text Description

 This project transforms BRICK schema TTL files into concise, human-readable text summaries of building information.
-The goal is not just to provide clarity for humans but also to enable Large Language Models (LLMs) like ChatGPT to better understand and interpret building data.
+The goal is not only to provide clarity for humans but also to empower Large Language Models (LLMs) like ChatGPT to better understand and interpret complex building data.

-Currently, BRICK models are highly structured but often too complex for LLMs to comprehend directly, as evidenced by initial tests where LLMs struggled to summarize these models effectively.
-This project bridges the gap by converting BRICK models into a format that simplifies their complexity, enabling LLMs to approach building systems with the reasoning and insight of an engineer.
+From my initial testing, BRICK models—while highly structured—are often too intricate for LLMs to process effectively.
+These models present challenges due to their detailed and technical nature, making it difficult for LLMs to generate meaningful summaries or insights.
+This project addresses this issue by converting BRICK models into simplified summaries that retain essential information.
+The output aims to enable LLMs to reason about building systems with the perspective and analytical depth of a mechanical HVAC engineer, based on a clear summary of the mechanical systems embedded in the data.
+Can the LLM think like an engineer?
+I think so ...

 ## Writeups on Linkedin
 * [Wait, What?!
 You Can Chat with Your Data Model?](https://www.linkedin.com/posts/ben-bartling-510a0961_buildingautomation-hvac-bas-activity-7268678804066197505-eWtn?utm_source=share&utm_medium=member_desktop)